cdimascio/express-openapi-validator/README.md

 });
 ```

-_**Important Note:** Ensure express is configured with all relevant body parsers.
+_**Important:** Ensure express is configured with all relevant body parsers.
 Body parser middleware functions must be specified prior to any validated routes.
 See an [example](#example-express-api-server)_.

 ## Upgrading from 3.x